“How to become a teacher in Greece”, is something our students often ask.

 Even though it’s lengthy, when a teacher is appointed to a permanent employment in the public sector, this means long-term, stable employment, all the way to retirement.
 This, together with teaching hours which usually take place between 8am and 12.00-14.00, as well as the many school holidays, means that be employed as a teacher in the public sector can be an attractive career option, especially for women – even when they are not particularly enthusiastic about the work conditions and the time it takes to get a permanent teaching job.

-Periodiacaly, the Greek Ministry of Education announces a limited number of permanent teaching roles – there are different lists for primary vs. secondary education as well as for each discipline.
+Periodically, the Greek Ministry of Education announces a limited number of permanent teaching roles – there are different lists for primary vs. secondary education as well as for each discipline.

 Until a few years ago, teachers took part in competitions announced by ASEP ( the Supreme Council for Civil Personnel Selection in Greece), which selected both permanent and part-time personnel for the public sector.
 As part of these competitions, teachers needed to take exams on specific subjects related to their discipline.
 They were ranked based on their results and the ones who performed the best in the exams for each category were hired for long-term positions.

-In recent years the system has changed and does not include a written competition, although there are thoughts to re-implement the previous system.
+In recent years the system has changed and does not include a written competition,

-So how the system works at the moment (2022) ?
+So how the system works at the moment ?

 Teachers and professors are ranked in lists, according to their qualifications.
 Each attribute gives some points, also known as mória.

-The more points one has, the higher they are on the list and the closer they are to being hired.
+The more points (moria) one has, the higher they are on the list and the closer they are to being hired.

 How do you collect those points or “moria”?